nodonut6311/nodonut6311/README.md

 <!-- About Me -->
 ### 🙋‍♂️ About Me
-- 🔭 Currently writing a **research paper in geospatial analysis**, where I use **remote sensing data** to study patterns related to moisture.
+- 🔭 Currently writing a **research paper in geospatial analysis**, where I use **Satellite Imagery** to study patterns related to moisture.
-- 📈 Learning and experimenting with **time-series forecasting models** (like ARIMA) and their applications in real-world data.
+- 📈 Learning and experimenting with **time-series forecasting models** (ARIMA,ARFIMA) and their applications in real-world data.
 - 🧑‍💻 Comfortable working across the **data journey**: from sourcing and cleaning → analysis → creating dashboards.
 - ☁️ Mostly using **Python and Google Colab** for data workflows.
 - 💡 Curious about **machine learning, applied math, and environmental data**.
-- ⚡ Fun fact: *I see messy datasets as puzzles waiting to be solved.*

 ---